When is the right time to braid your baby's hair?

 Natural kids | braid tutorial | quick and easy

 Getting our hair braided can be a rite of passage for many African American children.
-Not only is it good bonding time with your child, but it is also a way of providing some ease in your life.
-Sometimes, having to deal with all the things that come with children on top of everyday tasks can be overwhelming.
+Not only is it a good bonding time with your child, but it is also a way of providing some ease in your life.
+Sometimes, dealing with all the things that come with children on top of everyday tasks can be overwhelming.

 Being able to put some quick and easy plaits on your child's head is a quick fix.
-It saves the parents time by being able to utilize this protective style on their little ones and saves their little ones from putting their hair through too much trauma while participating in day-to-day activities.
+It saves the parents time by utilizing this protective style on their little ones and saves their little ones from putting their hair through too much trauma while participating in day-to-day activities.

-So, the big question is at what age is it safe to start braiding a black baby hair?
+So, the big question is, at what age is it safe to start braiding a black baby's hair?
 There are many adorable baby braided hairstyles, but of course, you don't want to put your baby's health at risk just to bring yourself some time and ease.
-To give you a breakdown on whether braids for your baby hair is right for you or not, we'll explore the opinion of both hairstylists and Trichologists.
+To give you a breakdown on whether braids for your baby's hair is right for you or not, we'll explore the opinion of both hairstylists and Trichologists.